Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 • Entitlements are what you earn: BASE PAY, BAH, BAS, special pays.
 Deductions are what comes out: FITW, FICA, SGLI, TSP.
 Net pay is what hits your bank account.

-• BAH, BAS, and most allowances are excluded from taxable income — FICA and FITW apply to base pay and special pays, not allowances
+• BAH and BAS are generally excluded from federal taxable income — FICA and FITW apply to base pay and special pays, not allowances.
+Many other allowances are also excluded, but not all: CONUS COLA is taxable.

 • The most common LES errors: wrong BAH dependency status, TSP not contributing at the right percentage, state tax withheld for the wrong state, missing special pays after a qualifying event